PyThaiNLP/wisesight-sentiment/README.md

   - (Mis)spellings are kept intact.
   - Messages longer than 2,000 characters are removed.
   - Long non-Thai messages are removed.
 Duplicated message (exact match) are removed.
+- More characteristics of the data can be explore by this [notebook](https://github.com/PyThaiNLP/wisesight-sentiment/blob/master/exploration.ipynb).

 ## Corpus file structure